payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/modify-recurring-payments-for-amex-card.md

       </td>

       <td>
-        This field is used to modify or cancel an existing subscription.
+        This field is used to modify an existing subscription.
 Include **modify** to modify a subscription.
       </td>

       <td>